 Final Thoughts

 While the Free service offers plenty of great features, the perks of AwardWallet Plus membership can easily justify the fee.
 Unlimited tracking of expiration dates means that you'll be guarded against expiring miles.
 Being able to see account histories and additional properties is helpful, as well.
-Given how active my miles and points accounts are, I find AwardWallet Plus to be a valuable service.
+Given how active some of my miles and points accounts are, I find AwardWallet Plus to be a valuable service.

 If you have miles with fewer programs — and largely in programs where points and miles don't expire — sticking with the free version may be just fine.
 You'll still enjoy the core features of program balance and trip reservation tracking.

 Disclosure: Although I am a freelance contributor at AwardWallet, I have been an AwardWallet Plus member for several years, predating the time I began writing for the AwardWallet Blog.
-I truly consider the service well worth its $30 annual subscription fee.
+I truly consider the service well worth its fee.
 I paid for it even before I began writing for AwardWallet, because I believe it's worth it.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.